Analyzing Danimer Scientific (NYSE:DNMR) & ForceField Energy (OTCMKTS:FNRG)

-Danimer Scientific (NYSE:DNMR) and ForceField Energy (OTCMKTS:FNRG) are both small-cap industrial products companies, but which is the superior investment?
-We will contrast the two companies based on the strength of their earnings, profitability, dividends, institutional ownership, valuation, analyst recommendations and risk.
+Danimer Scientific (NYSE:DNMR) and ForceField Energy (OTCMKTS:FNRG) are both small-cap industrial products companies, but which is the superior stock?
+We will compare the two businesses based on the strength of their valuation, institutional ownership, profitability, analyst recommendations, earnings, dividends and risk.

-This table compares Danimer Scientific and ForceField Energy’s revenue, earnings per share and valuation.
+This table compares Danimer Scientific and ForceField Energy’s revenue, earnings per share (EPS) and valuation.

 |Gross Revenue